 Why are Closing Credits Used?Why are Closing Credits Used?

-Let’s say you found a great listing and made an offer that was accepted.
+Let’s say you found a great listing and made an offer that the seller accepted.
 You start your due diligence and, during the home inspection, find that there are some areas of the home in need of a little TLC.
-Perhaps cracks appear on a number of the walls, or a lot of mildew is found under the bathroom sink.
+Perhaps cracks appear on a number of the walls, or mildew is found under the bathroom sink.
 Whatever it is, these are issues that are going to cost money to fix.
 Assuming the home hasn’t been listed in an ‘as-is’ manner, you may be able to negotiate for closing credits from the seller.

 How do Closing Credits Work?How do Closing Credits Work?

-Closing credits are typically initiated by the buyer to cover the costs for any repairs.
-As mentioned, they can also be brought up by the seller as a way to sweeten the deal.
+The buyer typically initiates closing credits to cover the costs for any repairs.
+As mentioned, the seller can also be brought up by the seller to sweeten the deal.
 Both parties can accept, reject or initiate a counteroffer until they reach an agreement for the amount to be paid.
 It can be as a dollar amount or a percentage of the sales price.
-On closing day, the amount will be taken out of the final sales price with no upfront costs for the seller.
+The amount will be taken out of the final sales price on closing day with no upfront costs for the seller.

 Benefits of Closing Credits for BuyersBenefits of Closing Credits for Buyers